-The Premier League (often referred to as English Premier League or EPL outside England) is the highest level of English football league system.
+The Premier League (often referred to as English Premier League or EPL outside England) is the highest level of England football league system.
 It is contested by 20 clubs and maintains a promotion and relegation system with the English Football League (EFL).
-Relegation means drop to Championship second highest football league in England.
+Relegation means drop to second football league called Championship.

-The Premier League is a society in which the member clubs act as shareholders.
+The Premier League is a society in which the football clubs act as shareholders.
 The seasons last from August to May, with each team playing 38 games (with all 19 other teams playing both at home and away).
 Most games are played on Saturday and Sunday afternoons.
-In the Premier League, 47 English and 2 Welsh clubs have been represented since its inception, making it a cross-border league.
+In England Premier league, 47 English and 2 Welsh clubs have been represented since its inception, making it a cross-border league.

 The competition was held on February 20, 1992 as the FA Premier League, after the clubs of the Football League First Division had decided to break away from the Football League founded in 1888 and to benefit from a lucrative agreement on television rights.
 The business had an annual value of GBP 1 billion from 2013 to 2014, with Sky and BT Group securing domestic rights to broadcast 116 and 38 games, respectively.
 The league generates national and international TV rights amounting to 2.2 billion euros per year.
 Clubs were allocated 2.4 billion GBP in central payments in 2016-17.
 A further £ 343 million went to solidarity payments to English Football League (EFL) clubs.